PLEASE NOTE:

 Grants are awarded to amateur observers, observers in developing

-countries, and professional astronomers who, with seed funding, could
+countries, and professional astronomers who, with seed funding,

 greatly increase their programs' contributions to this critical